andraugust/andraugust.github.io/thermo-1.md

 ## Molecules

 We now have the tools we need to model simple molecules.
-In the context of statistical mechanics the main difference between molecules and atoms is that molecules have more places to "put" their energy: they can rotate, oscillate and translation, while atoms can only translate.
+In the context of statistical mechanics the main difference between molecules and atoms is that molecules have more places to put their energy: they can rotate, oscillate and translation, while atoms can only translate.
 For example, if we model a diatomic molecule classically as two point masses connected by a spring, its energy is

 $$